sidux/FormMetadataBundle/README.md

 # Form Metadata reader for Symfony2

-Facilitates the basic configuration of form fields from metadata that is defined elsewhere, such as through annotations in the entity or with an external yaml file (TODO).
+Facilitates the basic configuration of form fields from metadata that is defined elsewhere, such as through annotations in the entity.
 Allows for more generic handling of form types through controllers, making them able to deal with dynamic entity/forms (such as for use with CMS sites).

+This project was forked from [FlintLabs/FormMetadataBundle](https://github.com/FlintLabs/FormMetadataBundle) which appears to be abandoned.

 See the form fields [Annotations Reference](https://github.com/FlintLabs/FormMetadataBundle/wiki/Annotations-reference)